-How to monitor JVM with OpenTelemetry
+How to Monitor JVM with OpenTelemetry

-The best part is that this receiver works with any OpenTelemetry collector: including the OpenTelemetry Collector and observIQ’s distribution of the collector.
+The best part is that this receiver works with any OpenTelemetry Collector, including the OpenTelemetry Collector and observIQ’s distribution of the collector.

 Performance metrics are the most important to monitor for JVM.
 Here’s a list of signals to keep track of: